stevahnes/figma-plugins/packages/figma-gridgen/README.md

 - Automated population of content and header texts
 - Specify fonts family and style based on list of installed fonts
 - Specify table and header font sizes
+- Caching and preloading of last input
+- Resetting to last cached input upon changes

 ## Work-in-Progress:

 - Other units besides pixel
-- Caching of last inputs
+- Edit mode